Patente di guida

 Driver’s licence translations will only be accepted if they meet one of these conditions:

-• an original document (photocopies, faxes and certified copies are not acceptable) • translated by a National Accreditation Authority for Translators and Interpreters (NAATI) approved translator and signed by the translator • from a consulate office in Australia, signed by a consulate officer, and on official consulate letterhead • from the South Australian Government Interpreting and Translating Centre or interstate equivalent, or the Federal Department of Social Services’ free translating service on the appropriate template.
+• from the South Australian Government Interpreting and Translating Centre or interstate equivalent, or the Federal Department of Social Services’ free translating service on the appropriate template.

 The information available online doesn’t mention the need for a driver licence translation, but if you dig a little deeper it turns out you do need one.
 TradTrans can help!
 A driver licence translation from TradTrans qualifies as an approved English translation.